Top 5 Best Mattress for Parkinson’s Patients 2025

 Restless legs syndrome is also common in Parkinson’s.
 Legs feel jumpy or itchy at night.
 It’s hard to relax when your legs won’t stay still.

 Another issue is REM sleep behavior disorder.
 During deep sleep, the brain forgets to relax the muscles.
 This can cause kicking, talking, or even falling out of bed.
-Many patients don’t even know it’s happening.
+Many patients are unaware that it’s happening.

 The Role of Mattress Design

-Now let’s talk about how your mattress plays a role.
-A poor mattress can make everything worse.
+Now, let’s discuss how your mattress plays a role.
+A poor mattress can exacerbate everything.
 No support means more joint pain, spine pressure, and discomfort.

 If the mattress is too soft, you sink too deep.
 If it’s too hard, pressure builds on your hips and shoulders.
 That’s why a pressure relief mattress or spinal alignment mattress can help.

-Mattresses with motion isolation technology are also useful.
+Mattresses with motion isolation technology are also helpful.
 They reduce the feeling of shaking or sudden movements at night.
 This is helpful for people with tremors or for couples sharing a bed.

 Why Restorative Sleep Matters